c4arl0s/RysGitTutorial/README.md

 # 4. [Branches I]()

+- Branches are the final component of Git version control.
+- This gives us four core elements to work with throughout the rest of this tutorial:

+	* The working directory
+	* The staged Snapshot
+	* Committed Snapshots
+	* Development Branches

+- In Git, a branch is an independent line of development.
+- First, Branches present an error-proof method for incorporating changes from an experiment.
+- Second, they let you store all of your experiments in a single directory, which makes it much easier to keep track of them and to share them with others.
+- Branches also lend themselves to several standardized workflows for both individual and colavorative development, which will b explored in the latter half of the tutorial.

 # 	* [View existing Branches]()
 # 	* [Checkout the Crazy Experiment]()
 # 	* [Create a New Branch]()